-The Group has complied with major relevant laws and regulations including Hong Kong's "Prevention of Bribery Ordinance" and the Mainland's "Corruption Ordinance of the People's Republic of China".
+The Group has complied with major relevant laws and regulations including but not limited to Hong Kong's Prevention of Bribery Ordinance, the Mainland China's Corruption Ordinance of the People's Republic of China, Penal Code of Macau, and Anti-corruption Law of Cambodia.

-During the year ended 31 December 2020, the Group was not aware of any non-compliance with relevant laws and regulations related to anti-corruption.
+During the year ended 31 December 2021, the Group was not aware of any non-compliance with relevant laws and regulations related to anti-corruption.
+There were also no concluded legal cases regarding corrupt practices during the year ended 31 December 2021.